 The Enterprise Center (TEC)

 The Enterprise Center is a community development corporation in West Philadelphia with a mission to cultivate and invest in minority entrepreneurs to inspire working together for economic growth in communities.
 Through our partnership with TEC, we provide technical assistance to small businesses and help businesses receive their diverse business certification.
-This partnership helps us reach our goal of using underrepresented contractors and local supplies for CAPP+ whenever possible.

 Child Guidance Resource Centers